tripleC has published a book review by Rahel Süß, a political theorist, PhD student and lecturer (University of Westminster).

 Denise Rose Hansen is WIAS’s Executive Assistant.
-Denise holds a BA Honours in Creative Writing with English Literature, University of Westminster (2013) and an MA in English Studies, University of Copenhagen (2016).
-Her focus throughout her master’s degree has been 21st-century British and American fiction and how an old medium like the novel can renew itself in a digital media environment.
+Denise holds an MA in English Studies, University of Copenhagen (Distinction; 2016) and a BA Honours in Creative Writing with English Literature, University of Westminster (Distinction; 2013).
+Her focus throughout her master’s degree has been 21st-century British and American fiction and the novel medium can renew itself formally and narratively in a digital media environment.

 Dr Dimitris Boucas is WIAS Research Associate and also a Postdoctoral Fellow at the Communication and Media Research Institute (CAMRI).
 Along with Christian Fuchs and Dr Maria Michalis, Dimitris is part of the EU Horizon 2020 project netCommons: Network Infrastructure as Commons (2016-2018).
 They study the political economy of the Internet and alternative Internet organization models, especially in respect to sustainability, policy-making, and information ethics.

 Sebastian Sevignani is Assistant Professor at the Department for General Sociology and Sociological Theory, Friedrich-Schiller-University Jena, Germany.
 Sebastian is based at WIAS from 2 May – 31 July 2017.
 During his fellowship, he will be working on a two-fold project that explores how we might reformulate the critique that capitalism subsumes need-development to profits and cuts off potentials for human flourishing under current circumstances of informatisation and social media.

 Benjamin J Birkinbine is Assistant Professor of Media Studies at University of Nevada, Reno.
 Whilst based at WIAS (2 May 2017 – 31 July 2017), Benjamin will be working towards a critical theory of the digital commons.